 4.5 Power supply options

 Perhaps the most potentially useful innovation is the use of aerial bundled cable (ABC).
 The policy of most electricity supply authorities is that all new low voltage (LV) overhead construction will use ABC.
-New generations of both low and high voltage ABC are being developed and trialed.
+New generations of both low and high-voltage ABC are being developed and trialled.
 Standard HVABC is particularly heavy and expensive so its use has been generally limited to densely treed locations.
 However Integral has adopted HVABC as its standard overhead conductor for new lines and augmentations in urban and rural residential areas up to 11kV (Anon, 1993a).
-Projects are underway with individually coated and insulated high voltage lines which are less expensive.
+Projects are underway with individually coated and insulated high-voltage lines which are less expensive.

-ABC has a number of advantages in terms of tree management; clearances range from 0 – 500mm depending on branch diameter; cross arms are eliminated from poles thus reducing the extent of side clearing; and in some cases the poles are removed entirely and the cable placed on buildings.
-However, the installation of bundled conductor is not costeffective for trees beyond remedial pruning.
+ABC has a number of advantages in terms of tree management; clearances range from 0 – 500mm depending on branch diameter; cross arms are eliminated from poles thus reducing the extent of side clearing; and in some cases, the poles are removed entirely and the cable placed on buildings.
+However, the installation of bundled conductors is not cost-effective for trees beyond remedial pruning.

 4.6 Co-operation between electricity supply authorities and local councils

 In many towns, cities and suburbs it appears as though the electricity supply authorities have had to assume responsibility for the management of trees in the proximity of powerlines.
 Many electricity distributors get no help from their constituent councils, financial or otherwise, in tree management activities.
 This situation hardly seems fair when “ownership” of most trees in streets would be vested with the local council.